mongodb/laravel-mongodb/docs/query-builder.md

 // items: ['hat']
 ```

-Embedded document and arrays values can also be pulled from the `messages` array.
+Embedded document and arrays values can also be removed from the `messages` array.

 ```php
 // Latest state: